-Disclosure: This website is supported by my readers.
-If you decide to purchase a product through one of the links provided, I may receive a commission, at no additional cost to you.
+Disclosure: My website is reader supported.
+If you decide to buy something after clicking a link, I may earn a commission, at no extra cost to you.
 Learn more.

 - They are easy to use.